 ” There must be provision for the child to have contact with nature; to understand and appreciate the order, the harmony and the beauty in nature..
 That the child may better understand and participate in the marvelous things which civilization creates”.

-Once I’ve begun homeschooling my preschooler by firmly establishing a daily routine and weekly schedule, I realised that I can lose many learning opportunities without including natural activities in our curriculum.
+Once I’ve begun homeschooling my preschooler by firmly establishing a daily routine and weekly schedule, I realized that I can lose many learning opportunities without including natural activities in our curriculum.
 I implemented a natural environment to teach early learning concepts and encourage natural wonder, curiosity, and knowledge of the outside world we live in.
 It is done by extending indoor activities into the outdoor setting.
 Just like during the Montessori cycle at home, outdoor learning is primarily child-driven.
 I set my daughter with the right tools and give a task guide allowing her to take control and lead further.

 I love using printables whenever I can.
-However, I also think that it’s great to draw, colour, write things by hand for a child to observe and, hopefully, get encouraged to follow the example.
+However, I also think that it’s great to draw, colour, and write things by hand for a child to observe, and, hopefully, get encouraged to follow the example.
 And when the time comes learning to write won’t be a chore, but a natural part of life she saw me do all the time.

 We began an outdoor nature colour hunt by brainstorming possible colours we might find along the way and made the chart.
-My role was to remind what colours were on our list to help the child to stay on task.
+My role was to remind what colors were on our list to help the child to stay on task.
 Attention to detail is a great skill to teach young children.
 The magnifying glass does a great job when it comes to that.
 Looking at different colours of blooming trees and flowers was a perfect opportunity to reflect on the previous week’s topic – parts of the flower.

 One of the precious skills that get developed through this exercise is the ability to observe.
 It involves self-driven deeper learning – a great skill to have that is beneficial in any profession.